Learning to Be Cautious: Conclusions and Future Work

-Our proof of concept algorithm based on a neural network ensemble and $k$-of-$N$ CFR shows that algorithms can learn to be cautious.
+Our algorithm based on a neural network ensemble and $k$-of-$N$ CFR, shows that agents can learn to be cautious.
 Our testbeds are simple, they capture key aspects of AI safety, and they facilitate experimental comparisons.
-Our hope is that algorithms that learn to be cautious can improve the safety of, and our confidence in, deployed AI systems.
-However, this level of automated safety is meant to enhance, \emph{not replace}, human judgement and safety planning.

-Transition certainty is a strong assumption that will need to be relaxed for most practical applications of these ideas.
+We hope that algorithms that learn to be cautious can improve the safety of, and our confidence in, deployed AI systems.
+There are several useful directions for future work.
+First, a critical limitation of our $k$-of-$N$ CFR implementation is that it is tabular and requires exact policy evaluation to determine the worst-$k$ reward functions.
+CFR has been used with function approximation~\parencite{waugh2015solving,morrill2016,deepCFR,dorazio2019frcfr,steinberger2020dream,dorazio2020} and approximate worst-case policy evaluation~\parencite{davis2015pgr}, applying these enhancements could scale our approach to more complicated environments.
+Second, transition certainty is a strong assumption that will need to be relaxed for additional applications.
 The increased difficulty of computing robust policies or even minimizing regret with transition uncertainty is discussed by \textcite{kOfN} and \textcite{expertsInAnMdp-nips2005}.
-It appears an algorithm must search through policies that condition on the entire state history to be sound, which makes policies infeasibly complex in typical environments.
-Both theoretical and experimental work is required to overcome this hurdle.
+It appears an algorithm must search through policies that condition on the entire state history to be sound, which makes policies complex in typical environments.
+Both theoretical and experimental work, such as weakening the notion of regret as in~\textcite{hsr2021}, is required to overcome this hurdle.

-Critical limitations of our $k$-of-$N$ CFR implementation are that it is tabular and requires exact policy evaluation on each iteration to determine the worst-$k$ reward functions.
-CFR has been used with function approximation~\parencite{waugh2015solving,morrill2016,dorazio2019frcfr,deepCFR,steinberger2020dream,dorazio2020} and approximate worst-case policy evaluation~\parencite{davis2015pgr}, so applying these enhancements can allow our approach to scale to more complicated environments.